zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 Configuration properties belong to two categories:

-- Service related properties which include end-points, relative paths or API documentation definitions.
+- Service related properties which include end-points, relative paths, or API documentation definitions.
 - Environment related properties which include host names, ports, context etc.

 Execution environment related properties should be provided by additional configuration mechanisms.

-Note that execution environment related properties differ for development deployments on a local machine with those properties on a mainframe system.
+**Note:** Execution environment related properties differ for development deployments on a local machine with those properties on a mainframe system.
+Execution environments for local development deployments and mainframe deployment are described in detail later in this article.

 Execution environment related properties are provided by different configuration mechanisms, which may be specific for the target execution environment.
-In development environment it can be implemented by standard Spring mechanism e.g providing additional `YAML` file with `-Dspring.config.additional-location=PATH_TO_YAML_FILE` system property.
+In a development environment, it can be implemented by providing an additional `YAML` file with the `-Dspring.config.additional-location=PATH_TO_YAML_FILE` system property.
-On MF system currently we use Java system properties to provide additional configuration properties and values for existing configuration properties.
+On the mainframe system, provide additional configuration properties and values for existing configuration properties through Java system properties.

+**Follow these steps:**

 1. Provide a configuration section for onboarding with API ML in the `application.yml` file.

-    If you have already onboarded your service with API ML, copy and paste the contents of your existing API ML onboarding configuration file (defaults to `service-configuration.yml`) into the `application.yml` file under the `apiml.service` prefix.
+    - If you have already onboarded your service with API ML, copy and paste the contents of your existing API ML onboarding configuration file.
+The default of the API ML onboarding configuration file is the `service-configuration.yml` in the `application.yml` file under the `apiml.service` prefix.

-    If you have not yet onboarded your REST service with API ML, use `the example configuration` <font color = "red">Add link here</font> provided to get started.
+    - If you have not yet onboarded your REST service with API ML, use `the example configuration` <font color = "red">Add link here</font> provided to get started.

-2. Modify the API ML related properties of the `application.yml` file.
+2. If you are reusing your existing API ML onboarding configuration, modify the API ML related properties of the `application.yml` file.

-    If you reused your existing API ML onboarding configuration, perform the following steps:

     a) Remove certain properties under the `apiml.service` section, which must be externalized.
-These properties for removal are described in the example bellow.
+These properties for removal are described in the following sample of API ML onboarding configuration.

     b) Provide the following additional properties under the `apiml` section.
     ```